A Song of Wonder

 And at first, you drive for days and days, and you think it's all the same.
 But then you'd start to notice all the subtle differences in between all the scenery and even the beauty of a really harsh landscape.
 One of my favourite places was the Devil's Marbles.
 The Devil's Marbles.
 It's one of my favourite places.

 The whole sky lights up.
-There are no clouds to block the sky's stars.
+There's no clouds to block the stars.
 There are no city lights, and you look up and see something marvellous.
 You can do the big trip around Australia.
 Has anyone done the big trip?

 Yeah.
 It's good, isn't it?
 And you can take that whole year to travel around the country, and what's interesting is those people at the end of the year with hundreds of nights of looking up into the sky will still sit back in their chair and wonder at the beauty of it all.
 The writer of this psalm, of this song, is David, and he became one of the great kings of the Bible.
 But he started off life as a shepherd boy out in the Middle East, spending night after night next to the sheep looking up, and he writes this song really out of his own sense of wonder, and he begins and ends the song with a cry of wonder.